yumauri/effector-storage/README.md

 ### Synchronous storage adapter example

-For example, simplified _localStorage_ adapter might looks like this.
-This is over-simplified example, don't do that in real code, there are no serialization and deserialization, no checks for edge cases.
-This is just to show an idea.
+For example, a simplified _localStorage_ adapter might look like this.
+This is an over-simplified example; do not do that in real code.
+There is no serialization or deserialization, and no checks for edge cases.
+This is just to show the idea.

 ```javascript
 import { createStore } from 'effector'